Liquid error: Could not find asset snippets/simple-preorder-bootstrap.liquid

 4. Soak for the required length of time.
 Overnight is a good.

 5. At the end of the soak you will notice some of the nuts have residue collected around the skin.
-Strain and rinse the nuts thoroughly under running water to remove the salt and residue.
+Strain and rinse the nuts thoroughly under running water.

 6. Spread the nuts in a single layer onto the dehydrator trays, allowing some space for air to flow.
 It is best to keep one variety of nut per tray.